Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables: Introduction

 As originally formulated, the \fr theorem concerns the factorization of positive scalar valued trigonometric polynomials in one complex variable~\cite{Fejer1916}.
-It was later proved by Rosenblum~\cite{Rosenblum1968} (see also~\cite{RR1971,RRbook}) that the theorem remains true for $\lh$ valued trigonometric polynomials, again in one variable.
+It was later proved by Rosenblum~\cite{Rosenblum1968} (see also~\cite{RR1971,RRbook}) that for any Hilbert space $\eH$ the theorem remains true for $\lh$ valued trigonometric polynomials, again in one variable.

-\begin{theorem}[\fr Theorem] A positive $\lh$ valued trigonometric polynomial $p$ in a single variable $z$ of degree $d$ can be factored as $p=q^*q$, where $q$ is an outer analytic $\lh$ valued polynomial of degree $d$. \end{theorem}
+\begin{theorem}[\fr Theorem] A positive $\lh$ valued trigonometric polynomial $p$ in a single variable $z$ of degree $d$ can be factored as $p=q^*q$, where $q$ is an outer $\lh$ valued polynomial of degree $d$. \end{theorem}

 That is, in one variable, the cone $\mathcal C_d$ in $\mathcal P_d$ equals the set of hermitian squares of (outer) analytic polynomials in $\mathcal P_d$.

 There is also a weaker multivariable version of the \fr theorem for strictly positive trigonometric polynomials~\cite{DW2005} (see also~\cite{MR2854907}).